usab-skrow/swe-ireland/subtopics/apply.md

 ### Other Platforms
 1. Glassdoor
 2. Indeed
+3. **3rd party recruitment agencies are also a great source of finding the desired job.
+They are very active and effective in Ireland market.**

 ### CV
 1. 1 page CV if you are applying to Senior Software Engineer & below.